 The Wateringwell has 6 basic categories-or maybe we should call them wells :).
 They are loosely based on Zig Ziglar’s wellness wheel and include Spiritual, Health, Finance, Relationships, Leisure, and Self.
 Follow the links in the top menu.

 I would suggest you start with the Check Me Out Challenge post to establish which wells may require a bit of attention before they run dry.

 Alternatively, you can download the questionnaires by filling out the subscription form below.

 Make sure your wells are full before you hit crisis mode.
 Prepare in advance.
 Surround yourself with healthy wells and fill them with all that is good and pleasing to God.

 Who/What are the wells in your life?
 In other words, where do you draw your energy from on a daily basis?
-Is it God, a person, group of people or activity?
+Is it God, a person, a group of people, or an activity?
 Ask for God’s help and list everything that comes to mind.
 Write good or bad in a column next to each answer.
 For clarity, you may want to use a different colored pen.
 Do you have more positive, healthy influences in your life?
 Or are they more negative and draining?